But before you make a commitment, there are a number of Kajabi alternatives that you should consider first.

 You might choose to supplement your online course with live Q&A sessions where you can directly interact with your audience, or you may go a different route and make all of your lessons live instead of as self-paced courses.

-I wouldn’t recommend Udemy as Kajabi alternative for hosting your flagship course.
+I wouldn’t recommend Udemy as a Kajabi alternative for hosting your flagship course.
 But if you’re a beginner just starting to dip your feet into the world of online courses, then it’s a great platform to get started with.

 Udemy offers lots of lessons and resources, as well as tools to help you succeed in creating your online course.